kddubey/cappr/docs/source/computational_performance.rst

 must attend to all of this information to perform well.
 A CAPPr prompt doesn't need to include info about the classes to perform well.
 And a completion is just one of the classes.
 As a result, model context and memory requirements can be relaxed.

+.. note:: For :mod:`cappr.llama_cpp.classify`, batch inference currently isn't possible.
+          As a result, memory is optimized at the cost of slightly greater runtime compared to text generation.